Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Numerical simulations

 The DNS are performed on a non-uniformly spaced grid.
 For the subsequent spectral analysis, we thus interpolate the fields with spectral accuracy onto a uniform 3d mesh.
 We refer to ref. \cite{Vieweg2021} for more details on the simulations and list in Table \ref{tab:1} further parameters of the simulations, such as the Nusselt and Reynolds numbers, $\Nu = 1 + \sqrt{\Ra \Pr} \thickspace \langle u_{z} T \rangle$ and $\Re = \sqrt{\Ra / \Pr} \thickspace u_{\mathrm{rms}}$ where $\langle\cdot\rangle$ denotes a combined volume-time average, which quantify the turbulent heat and momentum transport, respectively.
 We also provide the total lengths of the time evolution of the different convection flows.

 All simulations start from the diffusive equilibrium state which is randomly and infinitesimally perturbed in the temperature field.
-We plot in Fig. \ref{fig:2} the evolution of the root-mean-square (rms) temperature and velocity, $\Theta_{\text{rms}} = \langle \Theta^2 (t) \rangle^{1/2}$ and $u_{\text{rms}} = \langle u_i^2 (t) \rangle^{1/2}$, respectively.
+We plot in Fig. \ref{fig:2} the evolution of the root-mean-square (rms) temperature and velocity, $\Theta_{\text{rms}}(t) = \langle \Theta^2 ({\bm x},t) \rangle_V^{1/2}$ and $u_{\text{rms}}(t) = \langle \bm{u}^2 ({\bm x},t) \rangle_V^{1/2}$, respectively.
 Although both fields are connected via \eqref{eq:NSE} and \eqref{eq:EE}, their evolution differs significantly.
-The supergranule aggregation process is connected to a long-term linear increase of the temperature fluctuations that proceeds over thousands of free-fall times in the non-rotating case, see the red curve in Fig. \ref{fig:2}(a).
+On the one hand, the supergranule aggregation process is connected to a prominent long-term linear increase of the temperature fluctuations that proceeds over thousands of free-fall times in the non-rotating case, see the red curve in Fig. \ref{fig:2}(a).
 Once this aggregation comes to an end, the temperature field relaxes into a statistically steady regime.
-In contrast, $u_{\rm rms}$ is already in a statistically steady regime after a much shorter initial period as seen by the blue curve in (a).
+In contrast on the other hand, $u_{\rm rms}$ is already in a statistically steady regime after a much shorter initial period as seen by the blue curve in (a).
 In the rotating case, see Fig. \ref{fig:2}(b), the supergranule formation can be suppressed and thus the long-term increase of thermal variance shortens depending on $\Ro$.